 - 12% of heterosexual youth.

 If you are in high school and are lesbian, gay, bisexual, transgender, or questioning, visit the Oasis Center’s Just Us website to find a liberating space where you can be authentic and celebrate the fluidity of identity.
+Comprehensive sex education is critical to young people’s sexual health and benefits all students, including LGBT youth.
+There is nothing wrong with using a sex toy wand with your partner as long is it is done with consent.

 What does technology have to do with sexual abuse?